Kikoku/web-integration-api-docs/source/includes/_requirements.md

 * Integrations should avoid loading excessive imagery, fonts and scripts.

-* Please refrain from including large libraries such as jQuery or React (both are already available).
+* Please refrain from including large libraries such as jQuery.